-Northern Trust monitors a portfolio of the foreign currency VaR measures to meet specific regulatory and internal management needs.
-The portfolio includes different methodologies (historical, variance-covariance and Monte Carlo), equally-weighted and exponentially-weighted volatilities, horizons of one day and ten days, confidence levels ranging from 95% to 99.95% and look back periods of one year and four years.
-These alternative measures provide a wide array of alternative risk metrics, offering corroborating measures and useful perspectives on Northern Trust's market risks.
+Northern Trust monitors several variations of the foreign exchange VaR measures to meet specific regulatory and internal management needs.
+Variations include different methodologies (historical, variance-covariance and Monte Carlo), equally-weighted and exponentially-weighted volatilities, horizons of one day and ten days, confidence levels ranging from 95% to 99.95% and look-back periods of one year and four years.
+Those alternative measures provide management a rich array of alternative risk metrics, offering corroborating measures and useful perspectives on Northern Trust's market risks.

 Automated daily reports are produced and distributed to business unit managers and risk managers.
-Corporate Market Risk also reviews and reports several variations of the VaR measures in historical time series format to provide management with a historical perspective on risk.
+The Corporate Market Risk unit also reviews and reports several variations of the VaR measures in historical time series format to provide management with an historical perspective on risk.

-The table below presents the levels of total regulatory VaR and its subcomponents for global foreign currency in the quarters indicated below, based on the historical simulation methodology, a 99% confidence level, a one day horizon and equally weighted volatility.
+The table below presents the levels of total regulatory VaR and its subcomponents for global foreign currency in the quarters indicated below, based on the historical simulation methodology, a 99% confidence level, a one-day horizon and equally weighted volatility.
 The total VaR for foreign currency is typically less than the sum of its two components due to diversification benefits derived from the two subcomponents.